sim0n00ps/OF-DL/docs/docs/installation/docker.md

 ## Running OF-DL

-To run OF-DL in a docker container, follow the folling steps:
+To run OF-DL in a docker container, follow these steps:

 1. Install Docker Desktop (Windows, macOS) or Docker Engine (Linux) and launch it
 2. Open your terminal application of choice (macOS Terminal, GNOME Terminal, etc.)